 With some PEO companies, 401(k) retirement plans, flexible spending accounts (FSA), employee assistance plans (EAP) and a whole menu of voluntary benefits are offered to the employees of the PEO.
 If the benefit plans currently in place are something the firm does not wish to change, the technology behind the employee administration tools allows for deductions and credits to be reconciled on one system.

 Workers’ compensation coverage works similarly.
 Put simply, more employees’ payroll equals more workers’ compensation insurance premiums, which equals more volume discounts.
-The employee leasing companies are incentivized to prudently manage their workers’ compensation insurance programs, and thus encourage good practices within their client companies by providing proactive safety training, OSHA compliance assistance and thorough claims processing.
+The PEO companies are incentivized to prudently manage their workers’ compensation insurance programs, and thus encourage good practices within their client companies by providing proactive safety training, OSHA compliance assistance and thorough claims processing.

 PEO companies provide their client companies with an improved level of professionalism for their human resource functions.
 Web enabled information systems can be highly sophisticated with time and attendance features, employee self-service reports and benefits communication.
 Management professionals can utilize the system for a myriad of administrative functions, such as tracking continuing education requirements for staff; communicating vacation requests; and equipment management tracking for items like cell phones and laptops.
 Standardized forms, policies and employee manuals can be provided for implementation and most PEOs make available professional human resource specialists (PHR) to assist their client companies.
 Employer Practices Liability Insurance (EPLI) is frequently provided for a very low cost.

 Understanding the relationship between the PEO, the employer and the employee is crucial in evaluating the cost to benefit ratio under such an arrangement.
 All PEO companies are not alike and understanding the measurable differences is an important step for a firm considering the concept.
 The consultative services of Sam Bond Benefit Group are at no fee to the client company.
 Find the right PEO provider with our help.